TWANG! lET YOUR INNER DUCK OUT!

 How do you find twang?

 In practice, it is often easier to find distinct and necessary by going to a more obvious and exaggerated version first.
-Let your inner duck, out with a Quack Quack Quack noise – cackle like a witch or let your inner Stooge out!
+Here’s a 60 second singing tip on what is vocal twang and how to find it

 7 ways to find vocal twang checklist